kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ###### Does enabling the feature change any default behavior?

 Enabling the feature by itself has no effect on the cluster.
-Creating a ClusterNetworkPolicy/ClusterDefaultNetworkPolicy does have an effect on the cluster, however they must be specifically created, which means the administrator is aware of the impact.
+Creating a ClusterNetworkPolicy does have an effect on the cluster, however they must be specifically created, which means the administrator is aware of the impact.